320osm123-dev/robotic-arm-kinematic-simulation/README.md

-# robotic-arm-kinematic-simulation
-MATLAB simulation of a planar robotic linkage mechanism with circular end-effector trajectory tracking.MATLAB simulation of a planar robotic linkage mechanism with circular end-effector trajectory tracking.
-# Robotic Arm Kinematic Simulation

-This project presents a MATLAB-based 2D kinematic simulation of a planar robotic linkage mechanism.

-The simulation visualizes the motion of a multi-link robotic arm while the end-effector point follows a circular trajectory.

-move the end-effector point along a target circular path.
-This project was developed to analyze robotic arm kinematics and visualize linkage motion for a harvesting robot mechanism.
 # Ground-Parallel End-Effector Robotic Arm Simulation

 **MATLAB Kinematic Simulation of a Custom 2D Linkage Mechanism**

-This project simulates a custom robotic arm mechanism in MATLAB.
+This project presents a MATLAB-based 2D kinematic simulation of a custom planar robotic linkage mechanism.

-The end-effector is defined as **Link 1–2**, and the objective is to verify that this link remains parallel to the ground during motion.
+The mechanism was designed for a harvesting robot arm, and the main objective of this simulation is to verify whether the end-effector link remains parallel to the ground during motion.

 ---